Willy Clarkson: Legacy

 A London County Council blue plaque unveiled in 1966 commemorates Clarkson at his former shop in Wardour street.
 The building retains a clock above the entrance, advertising it as the business premises of a Costumer and Perruquier.
 (Note: One who makes and sells perukes (wigs or hair pieces).)
 In 1974, the building was Grade II Listed.
 Since the 1980s, it has been occupied by the well-known Wong Kei Chinese restaurant.

 Clarkson's ability at creating disguises is referenced in a number of novels.
 These include Sax Rohmer's The Golden Scorpion (1919); The Clockwork Man by Edwin Vincent Odle (1923) – an early science-fiction novel featuring a time-travelling cyborg; Graham Seton Hutchison's Colonel Grant's To-morrow (1931); Black August (1934) by Dennis Wheatley; and Spy (1935) by Bernard Newman.

+There is a chapter featuring a fictionalized version of Clarkson in The Reminiscences of the Hon Galahad Threepwood by N.T.P.
+Murphey (1993).
+This book is based on the fictional book by the character Galahad Threepwood, that is a plot device in a number of stories by P. G. Wodehouse.

 Examples of Clarkson's wigs are in the collection of the Victoria and Albert Museum, including one possibly worn by the dancer Adeline Genée.
 The museum also has a complete Harlequin costume supplied by his company, that was worn on stage by Harold Chapin.
 The Museum of London has a Clarkson horsehair wig that was made specially for the famous clown, Whimsical Walker (Note: Born Thomas Walker (1851-1934).) and another that is claimed to have been worn on-stage by Sir Henry Irving.